Towards Backwards-Compatible Data with Confounded Domain Adaptation: Experiments

-\subsubsection{Image Color Adaptation}
+In the Appendix Section \ref{sec:ansur-extra}, we include results in additional settings.
+Similar performance is shown for when TabPFN prediction models are instead trained on adapted source-to-target features in Figure \ref{fig:ansur-onadapted}.
+We do not observe systematic difference due to ConDo in feature-space mapping parameter estimation, shown in Figure \ref{fig:ansur-param}.
+Furthermore, results for only shift in confounder (gender) distribution in Figure \ref{fig:ansur-nofeatureshift}, for only feature shift in Figure \ref{fig:ansur-notargetshift}, and for neither shift in Figure \ref{fig:ansur-nofeatureshift-notargetshift} are also provided, showing improvement, noninferiority, and noninferiority, respectively, for our approach.

+\subsection{Image color adaptation}

-We here apply domain adaptation to the problem of image color adaptation, depicted in Figure \ref{fig:image-color}.
-We start by adapting back and forth between two ocean pictures taken during the daytime and sunset (from the Python Optimal Transport library \citep{flamary2021pot} Gaussian OT example).
+We here apply domain adaptation to the problem of image color adaptation, treating each image as a dataset with 3 features (for the RGB components).
+We start by adapting back and forth between two ocean pictures taken during the daytime and sunset (the Python Optimal Transport library \citep{flamary2021pot} Gaussian OT example), depicted in the top row of Figure \ref{fig:image-color}(A).
 In this scenario, there is no confounding, since the images contains water and sky in equal proportions.
+Thus, conditioning on each pixel label (a categorical confounder, taking on a value of either ``water'' or ``sky''), is expected to be unnecessary.
+Below the top row, we show the results of affine adaptation for each of the different methods.
+On the left column of Figure \ref{fig:image-color}(A), we show the result of applying the learned source-to-target transform.
+On the right column of Figure \ref{fig:image-color}(A), compute the inverse of the aforementioned source-to-target transform, and treat it as a target-to-source transform.
+We see that both Gaussian OT and Condo Gaussian KLD learn adaptations that work properly on both source-to-target and target-to-source.
+MMD produces images with appropriate color balances, but with colors applied to inappropriate parts of the image.
+ConDo MMD produces a good source-to-target image, but its inverse mapping is bad.

-Thus, conditioning on each pixel label (categorical, either ``water'' or ``sky''), makes no difference, as expected.
-Next, we attempted color adaptation between the ocean daytime photo and another sunset photo including beach, water, and sky.
-Here, there is confounded shift, so ConDo successfully utilizes pixels labeled as ``sky'', ``water'', or ``sand''.
-More results, including a depiction of pixel labelling, are in the Appendix.
+Next, we attempted color adaptation between the ocean daytime photo and another sunset photo including beach, water, and sky, shown in Figure \ref{fig:image-color}(B).
+Here, there is confounded shift, so ConDo utilizes pixels labeled as ``sky'', ``water'', or ``sand''.
+Now the source-to-target adapted images have poor (grayish) color balances for the baseline methods, while they have good color balances for the ConDo methods.
+For the inverse target-to-source mapping, both MMD and ConDo MMD struggle.